boycetsang/LogicCreator/README.md

 # LogicCreator
 This is a Python-based simple day trading backtester that allow users to customize their entrance/exit long/short logics based on the movement of the same day.
 It also comes with an optimizer to fine-tune logic parameters.
-This works only under Linux environments, but today Linux subsystem ([WSL](https://docs.microsoft.com/en-us/learn/modules/get-started-with-windows-subsystem-for-linux/)) is very accessible in windows and this is also where I developed and tested the code.
+* This works only under Linux environments, but today Linux subsystem ([WSL](https://docs.microsoft.com/en-us/learn/modules/get-started-with-windows-subsystem-for-linux/)) is very accessible in Windows.
+This is also where I developed and tested the code.

 ## Getting Started (10 mins)
 ### Setting up Repo and Python virtual environment